 - Always supervise your children in the kitchen.

-- Keep hot drinks and handles out of reach.
+- Keep hot drinks and handles out of reach of children.

-- Put a baby down when drinking something hot.
+- Put your baby down somewhere safe if you are going to drink something hot.

 - Use non-slip place mats instead of tablecloths.

-- Turn handles of saucepans in towards the back of the stove, out of reach of small children.
+- Use the back hotplates of the stove before using the front ones and turn handles of saucepans in towards the back of the stove, out of reach of small children.

-- Keep hot drinks away from the edge of the table or bench.
+- Keep hot drinks away from the edge of the table or bench and, where possible, use a cup with a lid.
 You never know when the baby will be able to reach or when a crawling infant will start to toddle.
 Make it a habit from the moment they are born to keep hot drinks out of their reach.

-- Never carry hot drinks while children are playing underfoot.
+- Never carry hot drinks while children are playing underfoot or while holding children.
 Make sure your care extends outside your home, when visiting relatives and friends or attending playgroups.

 - Use a cordless kettle to prevent a child pulling over the kettle, or make sure cords are well away from the edge.
 Empty any unused water out of the kettle after boiling.